National Chapter of the Year (COTY) Award

 The National Chapter of the Year is the highest annual recognition for chapters in SCORE.
 Historically, chapters have been measured on key metrics like number of clients seen or number of workshops held and the growth in these areas.
 More recently, these operational metrics are considered in conjunction with how the chapter achieved success and the key cultural items that created an environment for success.
 Specifically, the primary areas are Volunteer, Client, and Community Engagement, along with Sustainability.

-The benefits for Chapter of the Year winners are significantly increased publicity, improved client awareness, easier recruiting, and better volunteer and community engagement.
+The benefits for Chapter of the Year winners have significantly increased publicity, improved client awareness, easier recruiting, and better volunteer and community engagement.
 Past winners have used the momentum of the award and recognition to create sustained growth and performance in their chapters.

 There will now be three levels of recognition for COTY: District, Region, and National.

 - Each District COTY will be selected by the District Director.
+DD will send winners to RVP.

 - Each Region COTY will be selected from the District winners by the Region VP along with their District Directors.
+RVP will send winners to email@example.com.

 - The National COTY will be selected from the Region winners by the RVPs and the VP – Field Operations.